 But the more common question is ¿Cómo aprendiste el español? and I find that question itself telling.
 In the US, while we all take language classes in school, virtually no one ends up even passably proficient…so much so that there’s not even an expectation.
 The richest country in the world, and we seem to have made our peace with monolingualism, conveniently blaming geography and the global dominance of English.

-My path was accidental, and it started with my seventh-grade teacher, Sr. David Donch.
+My path was accidental, and it started with my one-of-a-kind seventh-grade Spanish teacher, Sr. David Donch.

-He was an American from New Jersey who’d joined the Peace Corps in his youth, wound up in Venezuela, and didn’t come back until he brought a beautiful Venezolana with him.
+David Donch is a New Jersey native who joined the Peace Corps in his youth, ended up in Venezuela, and didn’t come back until he brought a beautiful Venezolana home with him.
 He was unconventional in the best sense: he threw out the textbook—which I’m sure cost him countless hours of curriculum development—and replaced it with vocab bingo cards and audio cassettes.
 (To this day I associate la sal and el azúcar together because they shared a bingo square.)

 When I moved to a different school the following year, my new Spanish teacher was a gringa with a flat accent and a standard-issue textbook (“turn to page 78 for today’s lesson”).
-So my parents retained Sr. Donch as a tutor, and he’d make the trek across St. Paul to our house.
-Then one day he mentioned he needed to repair the roof of his casita in the Venezuelan Andes, and suggested I come along to really learn the language.
+So Sr. Donch graciously agreed to tutor me, and he’d make the trek across St. Paul to our house.
+Then one day he mentioned he needed to repair the roof of his casita in the Venezuelan Andes, and suggested I (and a couple other students) come along to really learn the language.
 And do some fly fishing.

 I was fourteen.
 My parents (amazingly) said yes.
-But it changed everything.
+And it changed everything.

-But no one tells you that you have to be willing to look like an idiot.
+But no one tells you that you have to be willing to look like an idiot to learn a language.
 That there’s really no other path forward.
+Actually, you can extend that well beyond langauge to nearly anything.
 Shane Parrish puts it well: “we’re often unwilling to look foolish in the short term to succeed in the long term.”
-But with language, that trade-off isn’t optional: you either make the mistakes or you don’t learn; full stop.
+And that trade-off isn’t optional: you either make the mistakes or you don’t learn; full stop.

 Looking back, a few things stand out that I think generalize beyond Spanish:

 You have to let language wash over you rather than chase every word.
 If you try to translate everything in real time, you’ll fall behind and miss what comes next.
-But here’s the thing: we already do this in our native language without realizing it.
+But here’s the thing: we naturally do this in our native language without realizing it.
 Have you ever been half-listening to someone and suddenly gotten caught off guard by an unexpected turn of phrase (because you’d already mentally finished their sentence for them)?
-That’s collocation at work: the phenomenon where certain words reliably travel together, and a fluent brain learns to anticipate the pairing.
+That’s collocation: the phenomenon where certain words reliably travel together, and a fluent brain learns to anticipate the pairing.
 Salt pulls pepper; trial pulls error.
-In corpus linguistics it’s defined as words that co-occur more often than chance would predict, but experientially it’s just what fluency feels like from the inside.
-When you’re learning a new language, you don’t have those grooves yet — every phrase is a surprise, which is why the immersion strategy works: you’re forcing those associations at speed.
-At some point you stop translating and just start anticipating, and that’s when things unlock.
+In corpus linguistics it’s defined as words that co-occur more often than chance would predict, but experientially it’s just what normal fluency feels like.
+When you’re learning a new language, and you don’t have those grooves yet, every phrase is a surprise, which is why the immersion strategy works: you’re forcing those associations at speed.
+At some point you stop translating and just start anticipating, which is how and when things unlock.

 Accent matters more than you’d think, and for an unexpected reason.
 I ended up sounding reasonably native—partly, I think, because of an ear trained by music and years of mimicking sounds—while having vocabulary gaps that a six-year-old wouldn’t have.
 But the effect was that native speakers engaged with me as if I knew what I was doing.
 They didn’t switch to English out of pity but rather kept going.
-Compare this to others among my friends and family who have impeccable grammar (correct tenses and conjugation, etc.), but comically American accents: native speakers jump to accommodate them out of sympathy, which is nice but hinders improvement.
+Compare this to others I know who have impeccable grammar (correct tenses and conjugation, etc.), but comically American accents: native speakers jump to bail them out, which is nice but of course hinders improvement.
 The friction I got from sounding like I belonged was itself a form of instruction.

 Memory works through collision and surprise.
-Sal and azúcar are fused in my brain because they bumped into each other on a bingo card.
+Sal and azúcar are fused in my brain because they bumped into each other on that bingo card.
 The cocaína incident is seared in because it was a learning moment.
-These are what cognitive science researchers call desirable difficulties, the counterintuitive finding that harder, less comfortable learning conditions produce better long-term retention than easy, smooth ones.
-Fluency isn’t built through frictionless repetition, but instead through the moments that make you wince.
+As I understand it, these are what cognitive science researchers call desirable difficulties, the counterintuitive finding that harder, less comfortable learning conditions produce better long-term retention than easy, smooth ones.
+Fluency isn’t built through frictionless repetition; it’s built through the moments that make you catch yourself and recalibrate.

 Which brings me to the thing I keep thinking about.